fnl/libfnl/README.rst

 Introduction
 ============

-**libfnl** is an API and CLI to facilitate the mining of [biological] texts by providing data management tools for this task.
-The library is exclusively designed to work with Python 3.2+.
-It is targeted to cooperate with the txtfnnl_ text mininig library, the gnamed_ gene name repository daemon, and the medic_ PubMed mirroring tool.
+**libfnl** is an API and colleciton of CLIs to facilitate the mining of texts by providing data management tools for this task.
+The library is designed to play nice with Python 3.2+ and only targets Python 3k.
+It is another piece in the txtfnnl_ text mininig library, the gnamed_ gene name repository daemon, and the medic_ PubMed mirroring tool collection, all by the same author.

 The library contains the following packages: